OpenRailAssociation/technical-committee/docs/infrastructure/on-off-boarding.md

 In some cases, email distributions happens via forwards set up on the main email accounts.
 See [Redirections and forwards]({{< relref "email#redirections" >}}) for documentation on how to manage this.

-**Offboarding**: Search for the person's email(s) in the mailing lists system and remove them.
+**Offboarding**: Search for the person's email(s) in the mailing lists system (see the "Users" tab in the list management UI) and remove them.
 The same applies to the redirections in the email dashboard.

 ### Hosting Services